Chirag-ahir/JAVA-All-Basic/README.md

   Everything to explore multithreading: https://techvidvan.com/tutorials/java-multithreading/

-  What is Thread pool scheduler?<br>
+  What is Thread scheduler?<br>
-  Thread pool scheduler in Java is the component of JVM that determines the execution order of multiple threads on a single processor (CPU).
+  Thread scheduler in Java is the component of JVM that determines the execution order of multiple threads on a single processor (CPU).
 It decides the order in which threads should run.
 This process is called thread scheduling in Java.

   What are the different thread methods?<br>
   start() – Starts the thread.<br>